-The question of governance of professional service firms (PSFs) was a largely neglected area of research until Greenwood et al.'s (1990) article on managing professional partnerships.
-In partnerships, ownership and management are fused in the partners, who control their business through collegial decision-making and a form of representative democracy (Brock 2006; Empson 2006; Empson 2007; Empson and Chapman 2006; Greenwood and Empson 2003; Greenwood, Hinings and Brown 1990; Hinings, Brown and Greenwood 1991).
-Much of the subsequent work has been devoted to describing deviations from the professional partnership form, identifying alternative archetypes such as the corporate Managed Professional Business (MPB) form (Hinings, Greenwood and Cooper 1999; Morris and Pinnington 1999; Pinnington and Morris 2002) or the Global Professional Network (Brock, Powell and Hinings 1999b; Brock, Powell and Hinings 2007).
-Yet this rich vein of work has presented a dichotomous view on governance of PSFs, in which firms choose between professional partnerships versus corporations, between collegial clan control versus corporate hierarchy, or between professional bureaucracy versus adhocracy (Mintzberg 1979).
+The question of governance of professional service firms (PSFs) was a largely neglected area of research until Greenwood et al. (1990) article on managing professional partnerships.
+In partnerships, ownership and management are fused in the partners, who control their business through collegial decision-making and a form of representative democracy (Brock 2006; Empson 2006, 2007; Empson and Chapman 2006; Greenwood and Empson 2003; Greenwood et al. 1990; Hinings et al. 1991).
+Much of the subsequent work has been devoted to describing deviations from the professional partnership form, identifying alternative archetypes such as the corporate managed professional business form (Hinings et al. 1999; Morris and Pinnington 1999; Pinnington and Morris 2002) or the Global Professional Network (Brock, Powell and Hinings 1999b; Brock et al. 2007).
+Yet this rich vein of work has presented a dichotomous view on governance of PSFs, in which firms choose between professional partnerships versus corporations, between collegial clan control versus corporate hierarchy, or between professional bureaucracy versus adhocracy (Mintzberg 1979: 348-379, 431-467).
 As Empson (2012) argues a good deal of governance systems and practices cannot be captured by these dichotomized models.
 For instance, in its early days Bain & Company, a management consulting firm, had formally been a partnership, but strongly centralized control in the person of the founder Bill Bain (Williamson and Yoshino 1994).
-Another counter example is Greenberg Traurig LLP, a fast growing Miami-based law firm that established a highly entrepreneurial governance system, in which collegial or hierarchical controls are replaced by an internal market system fostering strong partner autonomy and individual performance controls (Kolz 2007).
+Another counter example is Greenberg Traurig limited liability partnership (LLP), a fast growing Miamibased law firm that established a highly entrepreneurial governance system, in which collegial or hierarchical controls are replaced by an internal market system fostering strong partner autonomy and individual performance controls (Kolz 2007).
 Both cases are at odds with existing models of PSF governance and demand a treatment of PSF governance "beyond dichotomies" (Empson 2012) that would account for a broader range of governance types.

 To overcome these limitations of existing research constrained to the analysis of the partnership and/or corporate form of governance, we draw on the large number of contingency studies providing evidence for particular patterns of empirical relationships between situational variables and governance dimensions that have not been systematically exploited in previous studies.
-In order to make a distinctive contribution, this study takes a configurational approach (Meyer, Tsui and Hinings 1993; Miller 1987; Miller 1996; Mintzberg 1979; Weber 1978) to PSF governance that allows us to synthesize existing literature by developing ideal types or configurations that can facilitate and guide future theorizing as well as empirical research.
+In order to make a distinctive contribution, this study takes a configurational approach (Meyer et al. 1993; Miller 1987, 1996; Mintzberg 1979; Weber 1978) to PSF governance that allows us to synthesize existing literature by developing ideal types or configurations that can facilitate and guide future theorizing as well as empirical research.
+We build upon Harlacher's (2010) earlier investigation and offer a revised configuration model.